 If part of nurture is to protect, then you could do with looking at how you are protecting your mindset.
+Take a look at my blogs on creating your own timeline, or listen to my January series of Podcasts on this topic.
 Protecting our mindset is about ensuring less interaction with the people, and things, that reinforce a negative message.
 We can protect our wellness and personal mindset by setting boundaries and ensuring we stick to them.

 We can also choose to protect ourselves by changing the story we keep repeating about being too busy for this ‘self care stuff’.
 Building time into our schedule every day for nourishment and nurture is one of the best ways I know to protect myself from getting over-tired.
 If you are prone to over-working, then it’s worth addressing why you are choosing to put yourself at the bottom of your list consistently.

 If you’re ready to give yourself the best foundations and greatest chance of making it through change, then I urge you to get your calendar out and put some Nurture Time in your diary for the week ahead.
 Ten minutes a day will do it.
 Remember you’ll be more likely to do it if you start small.